fossasia/wp-dev-buddy/readme.txt

 == Changelog ==

+= 2.2.2 =
+Added template tag and shortcode sample code in the `assets` folder

 = 2.2.1 =
 Bug fix: Fix to a bug that prevented the feed from using the Tweet count set by the user